smeets/cff/src/cff/README.md

 (O2) Based on (O1) branches convey useful of information about the control flow.
 So if it is possible to hide the target address of a branch instruction then the analyser can only create an exit point (and not a corresponding entry point somewhere else).

 (O3) Since (D3) doesn't prohibit additional CFG nodes it is possible to introduce new blocks into the control flow graph that aren't present in the original.
 This is essentially what happends when the loop and switch machine is constructed: `loop_start` → `switch(X)` → `{A,B,C,D}` → `loop_end` → `loop_start`.

+## previous work

+Here are some interesting links:

+ - wobba dubba made a great contribution and has been awarded +10 pts
+ - long-kalsong-gong-gong wrote a good blog post about reversing +33 ptas